 ARTICLE VIII.
 EXECUTIVE COMMITTEE

 Section 1.
 Composition.
-The executive committee shall consist of the elected officers: president, program vice-president(s), membership vice-president(s), recording secretary, director of finance, director of communications/publicity, and director of nominating committee.
+The executive committee shall consist of the elected officers: president, program vice-president(s), membership vice-president(s), recording secretary, director of finance, director of communications/publicity, AAUW Funds director, director of bylaws/policies and director of nominating committee.

 Section 2.
 Duties.
 The executive committee shall have the power to act for the board between meetings of the board and shall report to the board on all actions taken by it.
 It shall perform such duties as may be delegated to it by the board.
 Section 3.
 Meetings.
 Meetings of the executive committee shall be held on the call of the president or by written request of three of its members.